 Despite the ban, railway cafes in Hanoi still welcome customers.
-Tourists gather and pose on the tracks and right next to running trains, causing disorder, traffic insecurity and potential risk of accidents.
+Tourists gather and pose on the tracks and right next to moving trains, causing disorder, traffic insecurity and potential risk of accidents.

-Train street cafes in Hanoi are crowded with people, tourists pose in all kinds of positions on the tracks.
+The train street cafe in Hanoi is crowded with people, tourists pose in all kinds of positions on the train tracks.

 Wednesday, November 6, 2024 09:58 AM (GMT+7)

 Despite the ban, railway cafes in Hanoi still welcome customers.
-Tourists gather and pose on the tracks and right next to running trains, causing disorder, traffic insecurity and potential risk of accidents.
+Tourists gather and pose on the tracks and right next to moving trains, causing disorder, traffic insecurity and potential risk of accidents.

 The railway coffee street along Tran Phu – Phung Hung Street (Hoan Kiem District, Hanoi) is a place that attracts a lot of domestic and international tourists.
-This place has been closed and banned from business many times due to the reason of not ensuring the safety of the railway corridor.
+This place has been closed and banned from business many times due to reasons of not ensuring railway corridor safety.

 However, despite the ban and warnings of danger, many coffee shops continue to spring up along Tran Phu - Dien Bien Phu Street, attracting a large number of tourists.

-Tourists leisurely sit drinking coffee on both sides of the train tracks and taking photos in the middle of the tracks.
+Tourists leisurely sit drinking coffee on both sides of the train tracks and take pictures in the middle of the tracks.

 The neighborhood was bustling as if there were no danger warning signs.